piraveena/apk/samples/custom-ratelimit-interceptor-service/README.md

 2. Build the Docker image using the command `docker build -t interceptor-service .`"

-3. Deploy the changes by running the command `kubectl apply -f deployment.yaml -n apk`"
+3. Deploy the changes by running the command `kubectl apply -f deployment.yaml`"